 People are upset after finding out some McDonald’s fries aren’t vegan

-Fans of McDonald’s are expressing their disappointment with the fast-food chain after learning that their fries are cooked with beef flavouring, making them not suitable for vegans.
+Fans of McDonald’s are expressing their disappointment with the fast-food chain after learning that the fries are cooked with beef flavouring, making them not suitable for vegans.

 The use of “natural beef flavour” as an ingredient in the fries was recently brought to the public’s attention on TikTok by a man named Jordan, who goes by @jordan_the_stallion8 on the app.

-In a video posted last week, the TikToker joked about knowing “so many fast-food secrets” before claiming that he also knew “why McDonald’s fries taste different than everybody else’s fries”.
+In a video posted last week, the TikToker joked about knowing “so many fast-food secrets,” before claiming that he knows “why McDonald’s fries taste different than everybody else’s fries”.

 The TikToker then noted that the revelation was probably “bad news for vegetarians”.

-In the comments of the video, which has since been viewed more than nine million times, some people were initially skeptical of Jordan’s claim.
-However, others noted that it was true, as the ingredient is listed on McDonald’s website.
-The fast food giant stated that its fries are made using potatoes, vegetable oil, natural beef flavour, which contains wheat and milk derivatives, dextrose, sodium acid pyrophosphate, and salt.
+In the comments of the video, which has since been viewed more than nine million times, some viewers were initially skeptical of Jordan’s claim.
+However, others noted that it is true, as the ingredient is listed on McDonald’s website, where it states that its fries are made using potatoes, vegetable oil, natural beef flavour, which contains wheat and milk derivatives, dextrose, sodium acid pyrophosphate, and salt.

 The realisation was met with dismay from vegan and vegetarian customers, with one person writing: “Wait.. whaaaat!?
-I’m vegan and all I can eat from McDonald’s are fries.”
-Another said: “WTF.
+I’m vegan and all I can eat from McDonald’s are fries,” while another said: “WTF.
 Never again.”

 “Bro McDonald’s is gonna be in TROUBLE with the vegans,” someone else wrote.